Fama (band): Biography

 Control, and Sabado Gigante.
-Statistically speaking, Fama have scaled unbelievable heights, carving a permanent place in the music scene.
-Fama are one of the few artists to have shattered international barriers.
-With 18 recorded albums, of which four were certified gold, three platinum, and one double platinum, it is undeniably clear of how or why FAMA's fans by the thousands have responded positively and passionately.
+They are one of the few artists to have shattered international barriers, with 18 recorded albums, of which four were certified gold, three platinum, and one double platinum.
 Fama's last album entitled "Con La Misma Pasión" solidifies their commitment to their music, their style, and their fans.
-As that CD proves, they are stronger than ever.
-This commitment to their fans, without question, displays another measurement of the talent and versatility that will genuinely take Fama to new heights of achievement in their musical career.
-Fama continues its saga as a band whose music has truly stood the test of time.
-Fama's sound represents the past, present and future of their genre.

 In August 2009 Javier Galvan retired from Fama and signed over the Fama name to John Barraza and Eddie Dominguez.
 The band continues to tour nationally.

 May 2010, Fama signed to the record label AMMX Records.